aliwasif177/Chain-Learning/README.md

 # Chain-Learning
-#A repository to keep track of self learning in blockchain domain
+Repository to keep track of self learning in blockchain domain
 # Day 1:

 # The Merge